k15z/fastexcerpt/docs/roadmap.md

     - For the full FF dataset, we probably won't be able to hold everything in memory without reserving a high-powered AWS instance.
  - Add speed to the benchmark report

-## v1.0 - Usability

  - [C++/Rust] Consider rewriting some computationally intensive parts and adding Python bindings.

+## v0.3 - Functionality

+  - Add support for other supervised losses
+  - Add support for unsupervised losses
   - Publish pre-trained models for general categories (i.e. Humor/Drama) as well as a large unsupervised model trained on our entire dataset.